s1owjke/lit-element-context/README.md

     };
   }

-  // specify the parameters that will be available in the context static get provide() {
+  // specify which properties will be available in the context static get provide() {
     return ["name", "setName"];
   }